COBINHOOD provides two order types at the moment, more types will be launched in the future.

 3) Stop Orders

-A stop order is an order to buy or sell once the price reaches a specified price.
+A stop order, also known as a stop-market order, is an order to buy or sell once the price reaches a specified price.
 A buy stop order is entered at a stop price above the current market price.
 A sell stop order is entered at a stop price below the current market price.
+A stop order becomes a market order once the set price is reached.

-To place a Stop Market order, Select Stop then specify the amount and price at which the order should be triggered.
+To place a stop order, Select Stop as the order type in the order form panel, and then specify the Amount and Price at which the order should be triggered.

 4) Stop-Limit Orders